-Since there is no cure for Crohn’s disease, symptom relief comes in the form of remission.
-While a variety of treatments are available that can help ease a patient’s symptoms, immunomodulators suppress the body’s immune system.
+There is no cure for Crohn’s disease, so symptom relief comes in the form of remission.
+A variety of treatments are available that can help ease your symptoms.
+Immunomodulators are drugs that modify the body’s immune system.

 Immunostimulants increase or “stimulate” the body’s immune system, which encourages the body to begin fighting illness.

 There are various types of immunomodulators, each sold under its own brand name.
 Azathioprine, mercaptopurine, and methotrexate are the three main types.

 Azathioprine is often used in people who receive an organ transplant to prevent the body from rejecting the new organ by suppressing the body’s immune system.
 It’s also used to treat rheumatoid arthritis, which is a condition where a person’s body attacks their own joints.

 Although azathioprine hasn’t been shown to be effective for reducing short-term Crohn’s symptoms or achieving remission, it may reduce the need for steroid treatment.
 Research does show that azathioprine helps keep people in remission once Crohn’s symptoms are under control.

 For this reason, the American College of Gastroenterology supports using azathioprine for people who are in remission or who still have symptoms despite using steroids.

 There are also some rare, but severe, side effects of azathioprine.
 This drug causes your body to produce fewer white blood cells.
 This can cause problems because white blood cells fight infection.

 People taking azathioprine may also experience an inflammation of the pancreas or a higher risk of developing lymphoma.